|1- READ MY FRONT PAGE

 COMBINATION: Employment lawyers often balance the risk by taking some of their fee in the form of a guaranteed fee or retainer or flat fee or reduced hourly fee or other stream of payments that are less than the straight hourly fee, and then taking a contingency fee for the remainder of their compensation.

-How Tim does it: I talk a little about my own procedures for determining fees in Tim’s Services and Fees, for those who might be interested.
+How Phil does it: I talk a little about my own procedures for determining fees in Phil’s Services and Fees, for those who might be interested.

 CONCLUSION about miscellaneous expenses